 A stem cell transplant involves replacing damaged or destroyed cells with healthy stem cells to help regenerate blood cells.
 According to the National Cancer Institute 2023, the prevalence of stem cell transplants has markedly increased, with thousands performed annually.

 A bone marrow transplant replaces damaged bone marrow with healthy cells from a donor to produce new blood cells.
-“Bone Marrow Transplantation: An Overview of Current Practices” by Johns Hopkins Medicine, published in 2023, states that approximately 20,000 bone marrow transplants are performed annually in the United States, highlighting the increasing use of this treatment for various conditions.
+According to U.S. Department of Health & Human Services’ Health Resources & Services Administration (HRSA). in 2021 there were a total of 9,349 bone marrow and cord blood transplants performed in the United States that were reported to CIBMTR (Center for International Blood and Marrow Transplant Research), consisting of 5,073 unrelated transplants and 4,276 related transplants highlighting the increasing use of this treatment for various conditions.

 Both stem cell and bone marrow transplants treat diseases like leukemia, lymphoma, multiple myeloma, sickle cell disease, and disorders affecting the blood and immune system.